Basking Shark vs. Megalodon

 Biggest Shark: Basking Shark

 Basking sharks are migratory animals.
-You can find this species basking in the British coastal waters enjoying the summer sun during May and October.
-But during the winter months, this shark species migrate toward the warmer waters off the coast of North Africa.
-Although basking sharks are migratory animals, some choose to stay in British and Irish waters all year round.
+You can find this species basking in the British coastal waters, enjoying the summer sun between May and October.
+However, during the winter months, they migrate toward the warmer waters off the coast of North Africa.
+Although most basking sharks are migratory animals, some choose to stay in British and Irish waters all year round.

 The megalodon sharks, unlike basking sharks, lived in almost every part of the ocean.
 They moved freely through the vast waters, only avoiding the colder North and South Poles.
 Besides, young megalodon sharks seem to have preferred living near coastal areas, while adults liked the open ocean spaces.
-Marine biologists have also identified most of the megalodon shark fossils nearby Denmark and New Zealand.
+Marine biologists have also identified many megalodon shark fossils near Denmark and New Zealand.

 Basking Sharks vs. Megalodon Sharks: Diet

-Basking sharks are among only a few species that are planktonic feeders.
+Basking sharks are among several species of sharks that are plankton feeders.
 When feeding, basking sharks swim with their mouths open to filter plankton.
 These animals also filter small crustaceans through their long, thin gill rakers.
 The water then exits through their gills while the food heads towards their bellies.

 Megalodon Jaws